jcorderop/quickfix-client/marketdata-lmax/README.md

 # quickfix-lmax-client

-Quickfix/j lmax client used to subscribe to crypto market-data and order execution.
+Quickfix/j lmax client used to subscribe to crypto market-data.

 # Getting Started